 In order to change the password, go to Users and Groups tab of the device editor.
-For more information, refer to the EcoStruxure Machine Expert Programming Guide.
+For more information, refer to the EcoStruxure Machine Expert Programming Guide (see SoMachine, Programming Guide).

 NOTE: The only way to gain access to a controller that has user access-rights enabled and for which you do not have the password(s) is by performing an Update Firmware operation.
 This clearing of User Rights can only be accomplished by using a SD card or USB key (depending on the support of your particular controller) to update the controller firmware.
-In addition, you may clear the User Rights in the controller by running a script (for more information, refer to EcoStruxure Machine Expert Programming Guide).
+In addition, you may clear the User Rights in the controller by running a script (for more information, refer to EcoStruxure Machine Expert Programming Guide (see SoMachine, Programming Guide)).
 This effectively removes the existing application from the controller memory, but restores the ability to access the controller.